Heart regeneration with stem cell-derived heart muscle cells ($400,000 with possibility of added funds after year 1)

 Project Leader: Juan-Carlos Zúñiga-Pflücker (Sunnybrook Research Institute)

-Description: The goal is to develop clinically applicable protocols for the generation of pro-T cells from different stem/progenitors using inductive biomaterials and soluble Notch ligands, to compare yield, functionality and cost of generating pro-T cells with respect to both cell source (hPSC- vs CB-derived) and induction protocol (inductive biomaterial vs. soluble Notch) and to demonstrate function of these pro-T cells in a mouse pro-T cell maturation model.
+Description: T-cells are an important part of the human immune system and are thus essential to a successful immune reconstruction therapy for immunocompromised patients.
+Additionally, the Notch signalling pathway, which is critical to cell communication, has been identified as a key part of t-cell development.
+This project team has two clinically applicable technologies to deliver Notch ligand signalling.
+The first employs soluble Notch ligands (sNL), which our preliminary evidence suggests are capable of inducing strong Notch activation and the second is a novel immobilized ligand-hydrogel system.
+The objective is to develop clinically applicable protocols for the generation of early stage T-cells (pro-T cells) from different stem/progenitors using inductive biomaterials and sNL; to compare yield, functionality and cost of generating pro-T cells with respect to both cell source (human Pluripotent Stem Cell vs. Cord Blood-derived) and induction protocol (inductive biomaterial vs. soluble Notch); and to demonstrate function of these pro-T cells in a mouse pro-T cell maturation model.

 Projected Outcomes: Firstly, to create one or more OP9 stromal-free protocol(s) for in vitro pro-T cell production, and optimize protocol, with respect to cost, yield and efficiency, for clinically applicable production of pro-T cells with demonstrated capacity to restore thymic function in vivo.